翻譯進度

 Paddle allows your customers to have multiple subscriptions simultaneously.
 For example, you may run a gym that offers a swimming subscription and a weight-lifting subscription, and each subscription may have different pricing.
 Of course, customers should be able to subscribe to either or both plans.

-When your application creates subscriptions, you may provide the name of the subscription to the newSubscription method.
-The name may be any string that represents the type of subscription the user is initiating:
+When your application creates subscriptions, you may provide the type of the subscription to the subscribe method as the second argument.
+The type may be any string that represents the type of subscription the user is initiating:

 1use Illuminate\Http\Request;